yasaman76-g/onlineShop/README.md

 # onlineShop
-this is online shop with Python/Django
+This project is online shop with Python/Django